 Safety in Israel

-Female solo travellers in Israel
+Female solo travelers in Israel

 In most parts of the country it’s no problem at all.
 Especially Tel Aviv is the place where women don’t have to bother.
 With the dominant presence of religion and their partly fanatic adherents in other parts, this place seems like a little place of refuge for everyone no matter of their heritage, sex, sexual orientation or religion.
 We love Tel Aviv!
 As well as Eilat, the Dead Sea and Tiberias – peaceful places on earth!

 In the Muslim quarter of Jerusalem and in Acre, I didn’t feel comfortable at all despite my husband being with me all the time.
-We even had a serious dispute in Acre with people who thought a lack of decency is okay towards travellers.
+We even had a serious dispute in Acre with people who thought a lack of decency is okay towards travelers.
 I don’t want to judge.
 I am not saying one size fits them all.
 But unfortunately these are our experiences and this is what we will remember.

 Outside of Muslim areas, Israel is safe for female solo travelers.